Back to blog

 AI & Automation March 3, 2026 12 min read Jorge Lewis

-Personalization at Scale in Cold Outreach
+Personalization at Scale That Books Meetings

-97% of cold emails feel generic because they are generic.
+Most cold emails feel generic because they are generic.

 Most teams that claim to “personalize at scale” are still operating at the mail-merge level.
 They added a custom field for job title or city and call it personalization.
 It is not.
 It is tokenization with extra steps.